muhiddincelik/Springboard/hadoop-mini-project/README.md

 | EXOA00341AB123456 | A             | Mercedes | 2016 |
 | INU45KIOOPA343980 | A             | Mercedes | 2015 |

-- [autoinc_mapper2.py](src/autoinc_mapper2.py): Reads lines written by the first reducer.
+**3) [autoinc_mapper2.py](src/autoinc_mapper2.py)**: Reads lines written by the first reducer.
 Concatenates make and model, and returns make-model composite as key and count = 1 as the value.

-Output looks like:
+Output looks like (not sorted version here):

 | make-year     | count |
 |---------------|-------|